riceissa/issarice.com/wiki/june-2016-givewell-board-meeting.md

 17:58: how many have you brought in who are not entry-level?

-very few. open phil has bunch of senior hires.
+very few.
+Open Phil has bunch of senior hires.

 18:50: how much of it is them coming to you vs you going to them?

-19:18: hard to say, but very generally most people are interested in us, rather than us posting on job boards. different for open phil.
+19:18: hard to say, but very generally most people are interested in us, rather than us posting on job boards. different for Open Phil.
 GW is more difficult to hire for in some ways.

-20:14: is the reason ppl are new is b/c the older ppl moved on to open phil?
+20:14: is the reason ppl are new is b/c the older ppl moved on to Open Phil?

 20:xx: there is some of that. transition that took place starting in 2013. alexander, howie, and i (holden?) have done that for a while now.